cml87/GitversionTest/README.md

 This is the readme
-A line in the readme
+A line in the readme.